VirtualBrainLab/Pinpoint/README.md

 Use [1/3] to spin the probe along the axis of the probe shank.
 Note that NP2.4 probes spin around the leftmost probe shank.

-Probes can be deleted with [Backspace]
+Probes can be deleted with [Backspace] if you didn't mean to delete that probe you just deleted press [CTRL] + [Backspace].

 ### Recording region

-Once the probe is at the position and angles you want, change the recording region size (in the settings) and position (using [T/G]) to match what you plan to do in your recording and adjust the insertion depth accordingly.
+Once the probe is at the position and angles you want, you can adjust the recording region size (in the settings) and position (using [T/G]) to match what you plan to do in your recording and adjust the insertion depth accordingly.

 ### Export coordinates